zwettemaan/dockerWordpress/README.md

 See 'File - Host Network Manager...' in VirtualBox.

+### Example

+For the sake of argument, I've set up 192.168.5.xxx as a host-only network in VirtualBox.

+In that case, any address between 192.168.5.2 and 192.168.5.254 will do.

-For the sake of argument, I've set up 192.168.5.xxx as a host-only network, and I picked IP address 192.168.5.123 as the IP address I'll use for the VirtualBox server.
-In my case, any address between 192.168.5.2 and 192.168.5.254 will do.
+I randomly picked IP address 192.168.5.123 as the IP address I'll use for the VirtualBox server.

-192.168.5.1 is the address used on the host-only network for my own physical computer - so we'll have at least two IP addresses on this network: 192.168.5.1 is my physical computer and 192.168.5.123 is the virtual machine.
+192.168.5.1 is the address that will be used to represent my own physical computer on the host-only network.

+We'll have at least two IP addresses on this network: 192.168.5.1 is my physical computer and 192.168.5.123 is the virtual machine.

 Note: using CloudFlare is not a hard requirement for setting up a local VirtualBox server; it only becomes a requirement for using the scripts with DigitalOcean.

 If you don't use CloudFlare, the process will be slightly different than what is documented below.

+Using CloudFlare as my DNS provider, I set up demo.tmp.domains to map to address 192.168.5.123.

+Important: no proxying; the DNS entry needs to be set to 'DNS only'.

+As a result, each time I use the domain name 'demo.tmp.domains' it will be translated to 192.168.5.123.

+Note: despite this mapping, address 192.168.5.123 is still not accessible 'from the outside'; it can only be reached from your own computer (for a host-only network) or from your own office network (if your office network were to be using 192.168.5.xxx for its internal addresses).

+I.e. if someone tried to access 192.168.5.123 or demo.tmp.domains from anywhere on the internet, they would NOT be able to reach your virtual machine.
+The network packets cannot ever make it through.

+Addresses that start with 192.168.xxx.xxx are 'unroutable' and cannot be accessed from anywhere else but the local network.
+See https://en.wikipedia.org/wiki/Reserved_IP_addresses

+### Starting the machine

 If you've gone through these motions previously, you might want to run
 ```